brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 size of 5, so just skip this section and click the blue "Review" button, followed by the blue "Create Auto Scaling Group" button.
-Once your Auto Scaling Group has been created, click the blue "Close" button on the confirmation screen and you should see your Auto Scaling Group in the list:
+Once your Auto Scaling Group has been created, click the blue "Close" button on the confirmation screen, and you should see your Auto Scaling Group in the list:

 {% include figure.html path="blog/aws-docker/new-auto-scaling-group.png" caption="Your newly created Auto Scaling Group" link_to_full_size_image=true %}